QualitativeDataRepository/dataverse-previewers/CDIF_DISCOVERY_SHAPES_FIX.md

 ## The Solution

-We fixed both problems in the local copy of the CDIF Discovery Core Shapes.
+We fixed both problems in the local copy of the CDIF Discovery Core Shapes, and then made a follow-up adjustment so that more of Steve's dataset properties are clearly recognized as CDIF-defined.

 ### 1. HTTPS schema.org everywhere